WGLab/doc-ANNOVAR/user-guide/input.md

 ### - dbSNP identifiers

 Many users have a list of dbSNP rs identifiers and want to annotate functinoality of these SNPs.
-This can be achieved by convert2annovar.pl by the -format rsid argument:
+This can be achieved by `convert2annovar.pl` with the `-format rsid` argument:

 ```
 [kaiwang@biocluster ~/]$ cat example/snplist.txt